mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ## {{ model.techName }} Configuration

 {{ model.techName }}'s configuration is configurable via the `{{ model.packageName }}` section of the service schema.
-Consult the service schema for a complete listing of available configuration.
+Read the service schema for a complete listing of available configuration.

 ## Multi-datacenter deployment

 To replicate data across data centers, {{ model.techName }} requires that you configure each cluster with the addresses of the seed nodes from every remote cluster.
-Here's what starting a multi-data-center {{ model.techName }} deployment would look like, running inside of a single DC/OS cluster:
+Use the following steps to learn how to start a multi-data center {{ model.techName }} deployment running inside of a single DC/OS cluster.

 ### Launch two {{ model.techShortName }} clusters

-1. Launch the first cluster with the default configuration:
+1. Launch the first cluster with the default configuration.

 ```shell
 dcos package install {{ model.packageName }}
 ```

-2. Create an `options.json` file for the second cluster that specifies a different service name and data center name:
+2. Create an `options.json` file for the second cluster that specifies a different service name and data center name.

 ```json
 {